Bodega Vespucci

 El puerto de Santa Maria, Cadiz, Spain

-Forming a triangle between Seville and the Strait of Gibraltar, the bodega is located in Puerto de Santa María in the Cadiz region and borders the Atlantic Ocean.
-Due to its ideal and sunny location, the bodega features enough light thanks to its direct connection to an outdoor patio that acts as a big skylight, despite being located in the basement.
+Due to its ideal and sunny location, the bodega enjoys sufficient light thanks to its direct connection to an outdoor patio that acts as a large skylight.

 This volume holds two of the three bedrooms with private bathrooms.
-A reinforced HVAC system allows for continuous air renewal.
+A reinforced ventilation double flux. system allows for continuous air renewal.

 The access to the glass box is possible thanks to a new concrete staircase.
 The steps are materialized by rectangular blocks cantilevered against the side wall.
 They have been fixed in the concrete with steel reinforcing bars.
 This staircase reinforces the idea of floating elements.